kambria-platform/capsule-core-js/README.md

 ## How to test?

-Because this package supports many wallets that were built for many enviroments, many purposes by many parties.
+Because this package supports many wallets that were built for many environments, many purposes by many parties.
 As a complex result, a general test scheme is very difficult.
-We might implement e2e tests by utilizing React as a redering machine for running Selenium, Mocha and Chai.
+We might implement e2e tests by utilizing React as a rendering machine for running Selenium, Mocha and Chai.

 The related folder for testing comprises `public`, `src` (React folders) and `test` (Test descriptions).